The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Keep in mind that whatever anyone does to you is done to Christ Himself.[1]
 When you are mocked, Christ is mocked; when you are cheated, Christ is cheated; when you are molested, Christ is molested.
 Every sin inflicted on anyone is inflicted on Christ.

-Now, if a person who was molested is freely offered psychotherapy or some other sort of good-will settlement, then fine.
-But if that person sues for compensation for what has been “lost” from life, then all that money will purchase nothing but a one-way ticket to hell.
-A lawsuit, after all, is just a “civilized” form of revenge, a desire to hurt the other person just as you have been hurt.
+Now, it would be important that someone who was molested would seek to have the offender tried on criminal charges, or at least brought to discipline by his or her superiors.
+Moreover, if a person who was molested is freely offered psychotherapy or some other sort of good-will settlement, then fine.
+But if that person sues the Church for compensation for what has been “lost” from life, then all that money will purchase nothing but a one-way ticket to hell.
+Some lawsuits, after all, are just a “civilized” form of revenge, a desire to hurt the other person just as you have been hurt.
 Do unto others as they do unto you.
 That’s the Satanic inversion of the Golden Rule which says, “Do to others whatever you would have them do to you” (Matthew 7:12).
 All forms of revenge, therefore, derive from an obstinate refusal to forgive.

 But if you do not forgive others, neither will your Father forgive your transgressions.